Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 • Memo of Incorporation

-Available on request or at the CPS' registered address.
+Available on request or at the CPS's registered address.

 • Mission and vision